tbalzora-asu/tbalzora-asu/README.md

 ### 💞️ Collaboration 💞️

 I'm always looking for new opportunities to collaborate on creative projects.
-If you're interested in working together on a musical, film, or web design project, feel free to reach out!
+If you're interested in working together on a music, film, or web design project, feel free to reach out!

 ### 📫 Contact Me 📫